frenzymilk/soc_automation_project/README.md

 You can verify the stqtus of the deployment for each instqnce by accessing the `/var/log/cloud-init.log` file.
 You can access the Wazuh and The Hive dashboards using their IP addresses, do not forget to use the port **9000** for The Hive.
 In this deployment, Wazuh and the Hive are integrated, meaning that you can directly create cases in The Hive for alerts received in Wazuh.

+## Disclaimer

+This deployment will incur charges on your AWS account, even if you have the free Tier.
+It is because Wazuh and The Hive require more capacity thant the one provided by instances available in free Tier.
+The target instance is deployed using free Tier

 ## Secrets configuration